just-buildsystem/justbuild/doc/tutorial/getting-started.md

 built-in rule allowing to rearrange artifacts is `"install"`; a detailed description of this rule can be found in the documentation.
-In the simple case of a target producing precisely one file, the argument `"files"` can be used to map that file to a new location.
+In the simple case of a target producing precisely one file, the argument `"files"` can be used to remap that file.
+Note that the mapping is from the desired location to the target name (representing the single artifact of that target) as such a mapping is necessarily conflict free.

 ``` {.jsonc srcname="TARGETS"}
 ...